SeraphZz/SeraphZz/README.md

-Hi, I’m Seraphz (but you can call me guto as well), i'm 17 years old, I'm a Brazilian I.T highschool student residing in Rio de Janeiro, aiming to do Comp.
-Sci. in the UFRJ College.
+Hi, I’m Augusto, i'm 18 years old, I'm a Brazilian I.T highschool student residing in Rio de Janeiro, Brazil, aiming to do Comp.
+Sci. in the UERJ College.

 I’m interested in Coding and Programming, as well as computer maintenance.

-I’m currently learning Python and C#, i know VB.net and some HTML but my HTML skills are not very good.
+Made applications in C# and VB.NET, learning WPF as well.

-I’m looking to learn code in an interesting manner, as in using for future skills and projects You can HMU using Discord. (saintseraphz)
+You can DM me using Discord. (@saintseraphz)

 Looking forward to learn and improve myself everyday.

 <!---